-- Advertising, Marketing and PR: How do you plan to advertise your company?
+- Advertising, Marketing, and PR: How do you plan to advertise your company?
 Social media?
 Email newsletters?
 Are there reporters or bloggers you could contact to get holiday coverage.
 Are there keywords you can use in your website for better SEO?

 - Plan Out Your Holiday Content Strategy: Now is a good time to put together a special editorial calendar for holiday-themed content.
-This includes blog posts, videos, social media content to showcase any sales, discounts and promotions.
+This includes blog posts, videos, social media content to showcase any sales, discounts, and promotions.

 - Create a Clear Payment & Return Policy: Make it clear on your website, preferably in the Terms of Services page, what your payment and return policies are so that customers understand what to expect.

-- Create A Sign-Up Form On Your Website: During the holidays, your website will have a higher than average number of visitors.
+- Create A Sign-Up Form On Your Website: During the holidays, your website will have a higher than an average number of visitors.
 No, email marketing is not dead.
 In fact, customers are more likely to see your emails than your posts on Facebook!
 Strategically place a sign-up form on your website to capture email opt-ins.